daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 **Effect:**  Draws all sound within long range into the device for one round per cypher level.
 Within the affected area, no sound can be heard.

+> [!NOTE]
-(Sonic holes are much-loved by thieves everywhere but can also be used for less nefarious purposes, such as hunting prey and sneaking past enemies.)
+> Sonic holes are much-loved by thieves everywhere but can also be used for less nefarious purposes, such as hunting prey and sneaking past enemies.

 -----